Dillonb/dgba/README.md

 ### Flags
 - Use -s to skip the bios
 - Use -b bios_file.bin to load an alternate bios
-- Use -S <int> to set the scaling factor for the screen.
+- Use -S X to set the scaling factor for the screen to a provided integer.
 Default 4.
 - Use -v to enable verbose logging.
 Repeat up to 3 times.
 - Use -d for debug mode.
 Currently does nothing.